juliesymons/juliesymons/GettingStarted.md

 ### User-defined GPU Operators

 The CCT Toolkit is optimized for writing massiely-parallel programming on GPUs without the need to write low-level GPU kernels in CUDA or OpenCL.
 While there are many built-in operators already provided, there may still be other computations required that cannot be expressed using by combining existing operators.
-For this the CCT Toolkit provides the capability for user-defined GPU operators through its `GPUOperators` API.
-GPUOperators provides a high-level, domain-specific language (DSL) for writing GPU kernels.
+For this the CCT Toolkit provides the capability for user-defined GPU operators through its *GPUOperators* API. *GPUOperators* provides a high-level, domain-specific language (DSL) for writing GPU kernels.
+This facility is recommended for more advanced users who have some familiarity with GPU hardware architecture and perofrmance issues.

-** add tutorial exampla and link to ERS **
+*GPUOperators* is described in a separate document, *The Cog GPU Operator External Reference Specification*.

 ### User-defined CPU Operators

-some computations are more suited for execution on the CPU.

-`Operator`
+The operators covered so far are compiled to execute on GPUs or some other multicore compute resources.
+Some computations are more suited for execution on the CPU.
+Custom CPU operators can be written using the `Operator` class.
+Although this adds flexibility, custom operators can be a perforamnce bottleneck since that may not parallelize well on a CPU.
+These are described in the "User-defined operators" section of the tutorial document.

 ## Compute Graph